-The farmers in Xwangtung, the province in which Canton is situated, are divided in two: those who are independent and those who are tenants of the landlords.
-Their condition is very bad on account of the bandits who infest the territory and also as a regard the economic status of the peasants and small farmers, that the average size of the small farm belonging to an independent farmer was from 2 to 8 mow (one-third to one and one-third acres).
+The farmers in Kwangtung, the province in which Canton is situated, are divided in two: those who are independent and those who are tenants of the landlords.
+Their condition is very bad on account of the bandits who infest the territory and also as a result of the fighting.

+The organizers of the Peasants' Union stated, as regards the economic status of the peasants and small farmers, that the average size of the small farm belonging to an independent farmer was from 2 to 8 mow (one-third to one and one-third acres).
 One mow is said to produce about \$30 per annum, so that the independent peasant farmer may get between \$60 and \$240, that is between £6 and £24 from his farm per year.
 The rent of these small farms often swallows up as much as one-half to two-thirds of the revenue.

-Not very long ago the provincial office of the peasant organizations had just two old tables covered with papers in disorder, some rickety chairs, a poor desk and a poorly paid copyist who, having too much to do, could finish nothing.
-When I visited the headquarters of the Peasants' Union in May 1926, there were five departments working regularly, organization, propagands, economic and military departments and the secretariat.
+Not very long ago the provincial office of the peasant organizations had just two old tables covered with papers in disorder, some rickety chairs, a poor desk and a poorly naid copyi wno. naving too much to do, could finish nothing.
+When I visited the headquarters of the Peasants' Union in May 1926, there were five departments working regularly, organization, propaganda, economic and military departments and the secretariat.
 Besides voluntary workers, there are twelve paid clerks.
 Four booklets and forty-three pictorial bulletins and slogans have been published.
-A weekly paper, the "Plough" appears regularly in twenty to thirty sheets and 10,000 copies are distributed.
+A weekly paper, the "Plough" appears regularly in twenty to thirty sheets and 10,-000 copies are distributed.
+The Peasants' Organization has undoubtedly been of considerable military value to the Cantonese in assisting their advance in their Northern Expedition.
+ORGANIZATION OF WOMEN.